conor-mccaffrey/pands-project2021/README.md

 #### *Correlation Map of Data for Statistical Summary*

 In order to aid in the visualisation of the correlation data from our 'variablesSummary.txt' output, it is wise to construct a heatmap of the correlation data.
 This was heavily drawn on Seaborn.pydata.org (reference 14).
-The heatmap produced provides a visual summary of the 'corr()' method output previously attained.
+The resulting heatmap provides a visual summary of the 'corr()' method output previously attained.

 ```Python